-Ug & the Stone Age Boy (Raymond Briggs).
-Stone Age Boy (Satoshi Kitamura) The Stone Age (Dr Brian Knapp) Iron Age Burial Site news report regarding Skara Brae.
-Our Whole class Reading text this term is Matilda, by Roald Dahl.
+Ug & Stone age Boy (Raymond Briggs).
+Stone Age Boy (Satoshi Kitamura) The Stone Age (Dr Brian Knapp) Iron Age Burial Site news report regarding Skara Brae

 Links to being a British and Global Citizen:

 After learning about the importance of trading, children discuss what advantages and disadvantages there are to a range of cultures during this process.
 They will learn about Fair Trade and the impact it has on people's quality of life.